Bond Ratings and Credit Risk

 Different issuers of credit ratings use different criteria to determine creditworthiness and have different strengths and weaknesses in rating bond issuers.
 It would, therefore, behoove an investor in bonds to check several credit ratings before making a purchase.

-Most determinations of credit quality are based on the strength and trend of the following financial ratios:
+Most determinations of credit quality are based on the strength and trend of these financial ratios:

-Companies in different industries tend to have different ratios, so these ratios should be compared to other companies in the same industry.
+Companies in different industries have different ratios, so these ratios should be compared to other companies in the same industry.